breezefront/breezefront.com/collections/_guides/integration-tips.md

         template="Vendor_Module::template.html"/>
     ```

- 2. And here is a both Breeze and Luma compatible js file:
+ 2. And here is a both Breeze and Luma compatible code:

     ```js
     Component.extend({